Broadreach

 ABOUT THE PROJECT

-PERFORMING MEMORY is a creative dance project that brings together CoisCéim Broadreach with Proto Produkciia Agency (Ukraine) and Arte Sella in Italy.
-Funded through Perform Europe, it is rooted in the artistic vision of Ukrainian visual artist Sasha Kurmaz and through a collaboration with Irish choreographer Simone O’Toole will explore and localise his work UNTITLED in Dublin.
+PERFORMING MEMORY was a creative dance project that brought together CoisCéim Broadreach with Proto Produkciia Agency (Ukraine) and Arte Sella in Italy.
+Funded through Perform Europe, it was rooted in the artistic vision of Ukrainian visual artist Sasha Kurmaz and through a collaboration with Irish choreographer Simone O’Toole explored and localised his work UNTITLED in Dublin.

-In this 7 week-long project you are invited to join Simone in an exploration of memory, movement, and stillness – to question how the body holds our stories and emotions, and how transformation can begin from within.
+Following taster sessions in June 2025, participants were invited to join Simone for 7 weeks of exploration of memory, movement, and stillness – to question how the body holds our stories and emotions, and how transformation can begin from within.
 Using imagery, like a candle melting from the crown down, explore how softness and release can shift the way we move and feel.

 TASTER SESSIONS